 That’s 124,720 children who are sponsored through Compassion Australia and are receiving holistic care.
 Thank you!

-Over 1,200 babies, plus their caregivers, are cared for through Compassion Australia and our Mums and Babies program.
+Over 1,400 babies and their caregivers are supported through Compassion Australia and our Mums and Babies program.

-More than 2.2 million children have the chance to hear the life-changing message of His love thanks to the help of friends like you.
-He is the ultimate source of hope: both for the immediate and the eternal.
+More than 2.3 million children have the chance to hear the life-changing message of His love thanks to the help of neighbours like you.
+He is the ultimate source of hope in the neighbourhood both now and eternally.

 They are building relationships with children and families, meeting urgent nutrition and healthcare needs, and encouraging and growing them spiritually.

-As a sponsor, you’re personally connected with a boy or girl who knows your name and treasures the knowledge that you care about them.
+As a sponsor, you’re personally connected with a child who knows your name and treasures the knowledge that you care about them.

 Compassion’s holistic child development model is designed to help the most vulnerable and marginalised children around the world be released from poverty in Jesus’ name.

-This model seeks to address each child's unique physical, socio-emotional, spiritual and cognitive needs.
+This model seeks to address each child's unique physical, cognitive, relational and spiritual needs.